 Traditional king cake (the version I made here) has a cinnamon swirl that runs through the layers.
 I've read this is how it was made originally back in the day, although some others might be filled with fruit, cream cheese or pralines.

 There are two characteristics that are always constant; the cake is braided or twisted into a circle and the top is covered with a thick glaze and traditional gold, purple & green sprinkles.

 Why is there a baby in a King Cake?

-I didn't add a baby into my cake here, but it's definitely something fun to look into (it's probably best to insert the figurine inside the cake AFTER baking, and be careful that the person who gets it doesn't choke, that's always my fear, hah!)
+I didn't add a baby into my cake here, but it's definitely something fun to look into (FYI - it's probably best to insert the figurine inside the cake AFTER baking, and be careful that the person who gets it doesn't choke, that's always my fear, hah!)

 The first time I tasted King Cake, I didn't think it was something I could ever replicate at home, but I do have to say, it was pretty straightforward to make!
 For some reason, working with yeast always scares me.

 This looks like a lot of steps, but as are most recipes that require a yeast dough.